HixlePod/HixlePod/README.md

-### Hi there 👋
+### My profile

+I am currently learning Lua and Python in a more advanced manner.
+I have learnt: Java, C#, Python and Lua.

+Current projects:
+- Minecraft modded using Java.
+- Python Discord bot with the Discord and Amazon API.
+- Lua Game.

 <!--
 **HixlePod/HixlePod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...